ghc-proposals/ghc-proposals/proposals/0737-abstractly-keyed-implicit-bindings.rst

  -- More descriptive name than IP, and pulled from the public API type Throws ex e = (ImplicitParameter (MkCheckedExceptionTag ex) (Exception ex e))

+ -- No need to manage Type Errors ourselves type NoThrow ex = ImplicitUnbound (MkCheckedExceptionTag ex)

  throw' :: forall ex e es a.
-(Throws ex e, e :> es) => ex -> Eff es a -- More descriptive name than ip, pulled from the public API, uses required type arguments, known to compile the same as a variable lookup throw' = throw (implicitParameter (MkCheckedExceptionTag ex)) -- required type arguments makes this nicer
+(Throws ex e, e :> es) => ex -> Eff es a -- More descriptive name than ip, pulled from the public API, uses required type arguments, known to compile the same as a variable lookup throw' = throw (implicitParameter (MkCheckedExceptionTag ex))

  try' :: forall ex es a. (forall e.
 (Throws ex e) => Eff (e :& es) a) -> Eff es (Either ex a) try' go = try go'